JayBlackedOut/hass-nhlapi/README.md

 This method assumes you have HACS already installed.
 1. In the HACS Store, search for `NHL` and find the `NHL API` integration and install it.
 2. From the [teams.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/teams.md) file in this repository, find the team_id of the team you would like to track.
-3. Add the following code in your `configuration.yaml` file:
+3. Add the following code in your `configuration.yaml` file.
+See Configuration for more advanced options:
 ```
 sensor:
   - platform: nhl_api